a-telier/swenglish/README.md

 4. Make sure to select ‘master’ as the main branch and click on save.

-This game is currently available at: https://a-telier.github.io/swenglish/
+This game is currently available at: https://a-telier.github.io/swenglish/ The live site reflects the latest committed version.

 ## Credits
 _*Content*_